manticoresoftware/manticoresearch/manual/english/Security/Authentication_and_authorization.md

 }
 ```

 When authentication is enabled, Manticore creates the authentication file if it is missing.
-If an authentication file already exists, Manticore validates it during startup and refuses to start if the file is invalid.
+Before the first bootstrap, missing or empty storage is valid, including a zero-byte file, whitespace-only file, empty JSON object, or empty users and permissions arrays.
+Full authentication JSON is written after bootstrap.
+If an authentication file already exists, Manticore validates it during startup and refuses to start if the file is invalid, unreadable, or group- or world-readable.

 ## Creating the first administrator